Wine with food

 A red can also vary in the bitterness and sweetness it offers.

-How to match wine to food
+Matching wine to food in practice

 The first step would be to think about what the food is you’re having and where it fits into the above classic flavour profiles.
 For example, a risotto could be both savoury, salty and acidic if you are using lemon juice or balsamic in it, it could also be bitter if you are using a lot of green salad leaves like rocket.